top of page

 Inside of a slightly dusty duct

-In the world of HVAC maintenance, duct cleaning is often presented as a necessary service.
-While clean ducts sound appealing, it isn't really needed for most homeowners.
+In the world of HVAC maintenance, routine duct cleaning is often presented as a necessary service.
+While clean ducts sound appealing, it isn't necessary to do it on a routine schedule.

-According to research and guidelines from the Environmental Protection Agency (EPA), there is no conclusive evidence that duct cleaning prevents health problems or significantly improves air quality.
-Generally, dust and debris in the ducts do not actually enter living spaces in significant amounts.
-The EPA suggests considering duct cleaning only in specific situations, such as visible mold growth inside the ducts, infestation by vermin, or if ducts are clogged with excessive amounts of dust and debris.
+According to research and guidelines from the Environmental Protection Agency (EPA), there's no conclusive evidence that duct cleaning prevents health problems or significantly improves air quality.
+Generally, dust and debris in the ducts do not enter living spaces in significant amounts.
+The EPA suggests considering duct cleaning only in specific situations like:

 The push for routine duct cleaning services can often be traced back to HVAC companies trying to make extra profit.
 With attractive service packages and the promise of a healthier home environment, it's easy to see why many homeowners schedule duct cleaning.
 However, this service is often more about profit than genuine need, and can sometimes be harmful to your home if done incorrectly.